ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-5.md

 ---
-title: Working With Rust Result - Tranforming Values
+title: Working With Rust Result - Tranforming Values - Part 5
 author: sanjiv sahayam
 description: working with rust result
 tags: Rust
 comments: true
 ---

 When using functions like `map_or_else`, we extracted the success and error values out of a `Result`, thereby losing our `Result` "container".
 What if you could run a function on the value within a `Result` and stay within the `Result` "container"?
-Then you wouldn't have to do all this pesky unwrapping until when you actually needed the value.
+Then you wouldn't have to do all this pesky unwrapping until you needed the value.

 ### map